 Hours of Operation

-As an open entry open exit facility, the RMTC is open year round with exceptions for holidays, general session, interim session, spring break, and summer break.
+As an open entry open exit facility, the RMTC is open year round with exceptions for holidays, general session, interim session, spring break, and summer break or other college closing dates.
 RMTC closures will be published on the Lab Schedule.
 Printed copies of the Lab Schedule are available at the Registration Desk, the Resource Center, and are posted throughout the facility.

 Each program is open two nights per week.
-Check the Spring 2017 Lab Schedule for evening lab hours.
+Check the Fall 2017 RMTC Lab Schedule for evening lab hours.

 Sign up for campus alerts to determine if the RMTC is closed.
 For more information on the types of campus closures or where to find campus closing information, refer to the Student Handbook.